triploit/Kalzit/docs/library/to.md

 # to
-## argumentList
-a
-b
 ## comment

-Basically the same as the "range" function.
+Basically the same as the "range" function, but it automatically converts its parameters to integers.
 Creates an array of all integers between one number and another.

 Example: